mrdylanroberts/my_cogs_repo/README.md

   - 📧 Forward unread emails from specific senders
   - ⚙️ Configurable email checking interval
   - 🎯 Selective forwarding based on sender addresses
+  - 📂 Predefined list of common newsletter senders that can be loaded easily
+  - 📢 Configurable default channel for new senders
   - 🔐 Secure setup process through DMs

 ## Installation